Three Roses: Production

-Actress Rambha along with her brother, Srinivas (a) Vasu, agreed to produce a Tamil-language film along the lines of the American franchise, Charlie's Angels, and hired leading actresses Jyothika and Laila to appear in key roles alongside her.
+Actress Rambha along with her brother, Srinivas alias Vasu, agreed to produce a Tamil film along the lines of the American franchise, Charlie's Angels, and hired leading actresses Jyothika and Laila to appear in key roles alongside her.
 Parameswaran was signed as director.
-Initially the producers had approached Simran to play one of the lead roles, though the actress rejected the opportunity after completing the photoshoots for the movie.
-After much media speculation, the film began its first schedule on 21 November 2001 in Chennai with the producers also revealing they managed to rope in leading Hindi actor Govinda to make a guest appearance in the film.
+Initially the producers had approached Simran to play one of the lead roles, but she rejected the opportunity; in one interview she cited scheduling conflicts, but in another, attributed it to its similarities to Charlie's Angels.
+The film began its first schedule on 21 November 2001 in Chennai with the producers also revealing they managed to get Hindi actor Govinda to make a guest appearance.
 He shot for a song in Chennai.
-Reports also suggested that Arjun would play a supporting role in the film, although claims proved to be untrue.
+Arjun agreed to play a supporting role in the film, but later left.

-During the shoot of the film, there was reportedly a clash of opinions between actresses Jyothika and Laila in January 2002, with the pair having to be restrained by the actress-producer of the film, Rambha.
+During the shoot of the film, there was reportedly a clash of opinions between Jyothika and Laila in January 2002, with the pair having to be restrained by Rambha.
 Problems continued as the careers of Laila and Rambha began to peter out, prompting distributors to back away from the film, leading to further delays.
 Prior to release, the team of the film collaborated with prominent tea brand, 3 Roses, for their media campaign.
-The brand is referenced in the film.

-Release

-The film evaded its release date several times and eventually took close to two years to complete, only finally releasing on 10 October 2003.
-Malathi Rangarajan of The Hindu said that "a frivolous storyline, a lackadaisical approach to the screenplay and inept direction mar Three Roses", adding that "after all the hype and hoopla, speculation and delay, arrives Three Roses, and ironically it is focus that the film lacks."
-Another critic claimed that "the disastrous effects all these problems (changes in cast, production delays) have had on the movie is clearly evident from the final product."

-Rambha suffered losses from the film and fell heavily into debt, being forced to sell her home at Mount Road, Chennai.
-A cheque bounce case was filed against her as she borrowed a large sum of money, failing to return it.
-The failure of the film also led to Rambha taking an extended break from Tamil language films.

 Soundtrack

-All songs lyrics by Paarthi Bhaskar.